grafana/grafana/docs/sources/breaking-changes/breaking-changes-v11-0.md

 #### Migration/mitigation

-Turn off anonymous access, and consider sharing dashboards externally to allow view-only access to publicly-accessible dashboards.
+Turn off anonymous access, and consider using public dashboards to allow view-only access to publicly-accessible dashboards.

 #### Learn more